U.S. flag

 • Family economic circumstances

-Participants can answer survey questions online, by mail, or over the phone.
-Participants first complete a screener questionnaire NSCH-LCS to determine if their address represents an occupied residence, and if there are eligible children or young adults ages 3-24 that have lived with the respondent or another adult in the household since 2018.
+Participants answered survey questions online, by mail, or over the phone.
+Participants first completed a screener questionnaire to determine if their address represents an occupied residence, and if eligible children or young adults ages 3-24 lived with the respondent or another adult in the household since 2018.

-Eligible households are then asked to complete a topical questionnaire containing detailed questions about one of these children or young adults.
-Households receive one of the three age-specific topical questionnaires based on the age of the sampled person:
+Eligible households then completed one of the three age-specific questionnaires based on the age of the child or young adult:

 · NSCH-LC1 for children aged 3-5 years,